403(b) Supplemental Retirement

 Auto-enrollment in the 403(b) Plan

-All new and re-hired faculty and staff will be automatically enrolled in the pre-tax 403(b) plan with a 4% contribution rate if no other election is made within 30 days.
+All new and re-hired faculty and staff will be automatically enrolled in the pre-tax 403(b) Supplemental Retirement Plan at a 4% contribution rate if no other election is made within 30 days from the date of hire, date of benefits eligibility, and/or the date the Social Security Number is updated, whichever comes later.
+You may opt out of this enrollment on the Fidelity NetBenefits website; changes may take 1 - 2 pay cycles.

 Retirement Plan Record Keeper